 This post was co-written by James Hepher, Sophia Mirashrafi and Hugh Morrison.

-We’ll be releasing lots more objects from our HES Collections on Sketchfab over the coming months.
+We’ll be releasing lots more objects from our HES Collections on Sketchfab over the coming months as part of the Rae Project.

 Keep an eye on our social media channels for updates, and let us know what you’d like to see by leaving us a comment below!